-Recent and future performances include the Barbican, Milton Court, St John’s Smith Square, Kings Place, Almeida Theatre, Theatre Royal Brighton, Richmond Theatre, Chipping Campden Festival, Ryedale Festival, Brunton Theatre Edinburgh, Macynlleth Festival, Amigos Series Portugal, Stratford upon Avon Festival, Salisbury Playhouse,Worcester Theatre, St. George’s Bristol, Harrogate International Festival, Hertford Theatre, Middle Temple Hall, Petworth Festival, Cambridge International Festival, The Apex Bury St. Edmunds, Canterbury Festival, Yvonne Arnaud Theatre and the City of London Guildhall.
+Recent and future performances include the Barbican, Barbican Centre Milton Court, Theatre Royal Bury St Edmunds, St John’s Smith Square, Kings Place, Almeida Theatre, Theatre Royal Brighton, Richmond Theatre, Chipping Campden Festival, Ryedale Festival, Brunton Theatre Edinburgh, Macynlleth Festival, Amigos Series Portugal, Stratford upon Avon Festival, Salisbury Playhouse,Worcester Theatre, St. George’s Bristol, Harrogate International Festival, Hertford Theatre, Middle Temple Hall, Petworth Festival, Cambridge International Festival, The Apex Bury St. Edmunds, Canterbury Festival, Yvonne Arnaud Theatre and the City of London Guildhall.

 Actors include Simon Russell Beale, Dominic West, Henry Goodman, Alex Jennings, Michael Maloney, Samuel West, Robert Glenister, Tim McInnerny, Roger Allam and Simon Callow.

 “There is nothing more satisfying than listening to great music, beautifully performed, while, at the same time, learning a little about the world in which it came into being and about the people who created it.